 This post may contain affiliate links.
 Please read our disclosure policy.

-These Vegan Chocolate Chip Muffins are made with simple ingredients and come together in ONE big bowl.
+These soft Vegan Chocolate Chip Muffins are made with simple ingredients and come together in ONE big bowl.
 You can easily replace the chocolate with blueberries, nuts, or whatever else your heart desires!

 Want more yummy vegan baked goods?
 I suggest trying out my Vegan Chocolate Chip Cookies, these AMAZING Peanut Butter bars, my PERFECT Vegan Sugar Cookies, and my Chewy Vegan Oatmeal Cookies!